JetBrains/intellij-sdk-docs/topics/user_interface_components/status_bar_widgets.md

 `com.intellij.openapi.wm.impl.status.widget.StatusBarWidgetSettings.setEnabled()`.

 The first argument to the method is the factory that created the widget.
-To get it, use `StatusBarWidgetsManager.findWidgetFactory()` where pass the widget ID.
-As the second argument, pass a boolean value that describes whether the widget will be visible or not.
+To get it, use `com.intellij.openapi.wm.impl.status.widget.StatusBarWidgetsManager.findWidgetFactory()` where pass the widget ID and a boolean value that describes whether the widget will be visible or not.

 Also, you need to [update](#how-to-update-widget-programmatically) the widget for the changes to take effect.